folutade/KnowThatYouAnointed/content/posts/the-party.md

   "Drizzy **Drake likes 'em young**.
 He does.
 It's somewhat known already but this is one of those things where I want to you know you got to say something.
 Like remember Louie that whole thing, yeah, and like, we knew about that yeah and we were just like, 'I don't know.'
 Drake, Drizzy **Drake is into the young ones**. **He's going to get got in the next 5 years**, unfortunately.
 Love me some Drizzy Drake."*

-* Kendrick seems to have directly referenced this Shane Gillis podcast episode and the quote “Drake likes ’em young” during the first verse of the battle track “Not Like Us”.
-In that verse, Kendrick also refers to “the party” where a member of Drake’s OVO record label crew named PARTYNEXTDOOR allegedly goes to snort cocaine.
+* Kendrick seems to have directly referenced this Shane Gillis podcast episode and the quote “Drake likes ’em young” during the first verse of the battle track “Not Like Us.”
+In that verse, Kendrick also refers to “the party,” where a member of Drake’s OVO record label crew named PARTYNEXTDOOR allegedly goes to snort cocaine.

   * *Say, **Drake, I hear you like 'em young**
   You better not ever go to cell block one